Using embedded buttons for Apple Pay and Google Pay payments

 billing_postal:"BT99 0ZZ",

-// Customer's address for the AVS check
+// Customer's address used for the AVS check

 avs_street_address:"14A Cosmos Crescent, Flat 25",